OpenUK/publiccode.directory/entry-files/Readme.md

 One or many of:
 -
-# the category the project is meant to be implemented - (evoting, website, housing, ticketing etc)
+# the category the project is meant to be implemented - (e-voting, website, housing, ticketing etc)

 entry_category: 'housing'